Objectives / Rules

 The <1> from Row 2 can't go in the last square as we already have a <1> in the end column, so this square must be the <1>.

 The puzzle now completes using the technique from Step 6.

-Skyscraper Puzzles share some similarities with the Sudoku puzzles and some of the advanced techniques can be useful.
+Skyscrapers puzzles share some similarities with the Sudoku puzzles and some of the techniques might be useful.

 If you decide that a particular square could be two (or more) different numbers, you can enter them, and the system will make the numbers smaller, just like pencil marks on a piece of paper.